zydou/arti/web/docs/contributing/support-policy.md

 We have automated tools to make sure that Arti builds and passes tests with our MSRV and our minimal (`Cargo.toml`) dependencies.
 Production dependencies (`Cargo.lock`) are not tested with our MSRV, and may or may not work.

-Our current MSRV is 1.56.
-We may update our MSRV to a newer version in the future: when we do, we'll only require a version released at least six months in the past, and we won't update our requirements for no reason.
+Our [current MSRV and MSRV policy](https://gitlab.torproject.org/tpo/core/arti/#minimum-supported-rust-version) are listed in our top-level README.
 Rust versions older than our MSRV are **unsupported**.

 ## Supported versions of Arti

-For now (pre 1.0.0), only the most recent version of Arti is supported at all.
+For now (as of December 2023), only the most recent version of Arti is supported at all.

 In more detail: